 - Hand-pick a committee to help develop the city plan.

 - Can you guess who is on the committee…?
-Many of the same people who are leading the rollback opposition PAC, who were also on the City Hall Committee, including the major landowner/developer who is not a citizen of MC!
+Many of the same people who are leading the rollback opposition PAC, who was also on the City Hall Committee, including the major landowner/developer who is not a citizen of MC!

 - Keep drafts and iterations of the plan from the people (open records requests for this information were denied until last month).